DevOpsBootcamp/website/source/first-steps.rst

 Docker Setup
 ~~~~~~~~~~~~

-We suggest you `install Docker`_, a tool which makes it easy to run small `Linux Containers`_ on your system in a safe
+We suggest you `install Docker`_ and `Docker Compose`_, a tool which makes it easy to run small `Linux Containers`_ on
-sandbox without requiring to install Linux on your own machine.
-This is the same setup we used in the lecture.
+your system in a safe sandbox without requiring to install Linux on your own machine.
+This is the same setup we used in
+the lecture.

 Make sure you read the install documentation for Docker to ensure your system supports running it and have the required
 BIOS settings enabled.